 New RO pump technologies are far more energy-efficient than previous methods: Since RO is a cross-flow technology, some water passes through the membrane (as product water) and some flows past it (as reject water) carrying away impurities during the process.
-The new pumps, which are equipped with energy recovery devices, use the pressure and the flow of the reject water to help reduce the size of the pump/motor assembly required for the system, lowering the power requirements of the overall plant (see Figure 2).
+The new pumps, which are equipped with energy recovery devices, use the pressure and the flow of the reject water to help reduce the size of the pump/motor assembly required for the system, lowering the

 In addition, recent advances with RO membranes that have higher tolerance to fouling, a higher rejection of dissolved solids and higher flows, allow plants to operate at lower costs and higher efficiencies.
 These improved membranes require less pre-treatment chemicals, smaller pump/motor sizes and fewer membrane modules to achieve the same output.
 In turn, this creates less energy waste and a longer membrane life span.
 This is key because the membrane component of an RO system can account for 20-40 percent of the system’s complete cost.
 The more frequently the membrane needs to be replaced, the more expensive the system’s operational cost becomes.

 And that’s not all.
 With RO costs dropping in recent years, municipalities can provide a solution quickly without significantly raising taxes.
 Coincidentally, the lower equipment costs and reduced energy usage of RO comes at the same time that the costs of its most popular competing purification technology—distillation—are rising.